SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 three subscriptions that have been created in {{< product-c8y-iot >}} that are forwarding notification messages into two topics in the messaging service.

 The 'temperature' topic is receiving measurements from the leftmost and centrally depicted subscriptions.
-Both of these have a managed-object context and they both include messages from the measurement API only.
+Both of these have a managed object context and they both include messages from the measurement API only.
-A subscription with a managed-object context can only forward messages from a specific managed-object (such as a device).
+A subscription with a managed object context can only forward messages from a specific managed object (such as a device).
 The leftmost subscription is forwarding measurements from a device with source id '12345' and the centrally depicted one the same but from device '67890'.